IndyDevGuy/wiki-bundle/README.md

 ### Step 2: Enable the Bundle

-Then, enable the bundle by adding it to the list of registered bundles in the `config/bundles.php` file of your project (if it isn't exists yet):
+Then, enable the bundle by adding it to the list of registered bundles in the `config/bundles.php` file of your project (if it doesn't exists yet):

 ```php
 <?php